pol-dev-shinroo/flutter-course/README.md

 3. types

-int, double, num, void, String
+int, double, num, void, String, null

 - every class is also a type